Extended Riemannian Geometry I: Local Double Field Theory: N Q -manifolds

 An important but simple example of a Lie algebroid is the grade-shifted tangent space $T[1]M$.
 In terms of local coordinates $x^\mu$ and $\xi^\mu$ on the base and the fiber, we can define a vector field $Q=\xi^\mu\der{x^\mu}$.
 The functions on $T[1]M$ can be identified with differential forms on $M$ with $Q$ being the de Rham differential.

 A {\em symplectic N$Q$-manifold of degree $n$} is an N$Q$-manifold endowed with a symplectic form $\omega$ of $\NN_0$-degree $n$, such that it is compatible with $Q$: $\CL_Q \omega=0$.
 We write $|\omega|=n$ for its degree.
+Note that the degree of $n$ implies together with the non-degeneracy of $\omega$ that the underlying N-manifold is concentrated in degrees $0,\ldots,n$.
 Given such a symplectic N$Q$-manifold $(\CM,Q,\omega)$, we can introduce a corresponding Poisson structure $\{-,-\}$ as follows.
-The Hamiltonian vector field $X_f$ of a function is defined implicitly by\footnote{Recall the Koszul rule for interchanging two odd elements, e.g.\ $f \dd g=(-1)^{|f|\,|g|}(\dd g)f$.}
+The Hamiltonian vector field $X_f$ of a function is defined implicitly by\footnote{Recall the Koszul rule of adding a sign when interchanging two odd elements, e.g.\ $f \dd g=(-1)^{|f|\,|g|}(\dd g)f$.}

 and has grading $|f|-n$.
 The corresponding Poisson bracket reads as

 As one readily verifies, this Poisson bracket is of grading $|\{f,g\}|=|f|+|g|-n$, it is graded antisymmetric,

 for all $f,g,h\in \CC^\infty(\CM)$.